 Arriving at SRI

 Note: There are two entrances to SRI on Ravenswood Ave.
-Please use the western entrance, closer to Laurel Avenue than to Middlefield Road, for parking your car.
-The sign by this entrance says, at the bottom, "Building-E Visitors".
-Please take a look at the SRI campus map below, and park your cars in the parking lot next to Building E. After parking your car, you should proceed to the I-1D room.
+Please use the main entrance, closer to Middlefield Road, for parking your car.
+The sign by this entrance says, at the bottom, "Welcome Event Entrance".
+Please take a look at the SRI campus map below, and park your cars in the parking lot next to I-Building.
+After parking your car, you should proceed to the I-1D room.
 There will be a check-in table by the entrance.